SourceBox-LLC/FineFoundry/docs/development/database.md

 # Database Architecture

-FineFoundry uses SQLite for unified data storage, replacing the previous scattered JSON files.
-This provides better data integrity, queryability, and a single source of truth for all application data.
+FineFoundry uses SQLite as the **sole storage mechanism** for all application data.
+There are no filesystem fallbacks or legacy JSON files.

 ## Overview